hwipl/purpled/README.md

-# purpleD mirror/fork
+# purpled

+purpled is a network daemon that implements the nuqql interface and uses [libpurple](https://developer.pidgin.im/) to connect to various instant-messaging networks.
+It can be used as a backend for [nuqql](https://github.com/hwipl/nuqql) or as a standalone chat client daemon.

+## History:

-This is a mirror/fork of the purpleD libpurple daemon: https://sourceforge.net/projects/purpled/
+purpled is a mirror/fork of the purpleD libpurple daemon: https://sourceforge.net/projects/purpled/

 Summary from sf.net: